Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 	}
 ```

 Here is the source code handle http-server of net/http.
-In terms of algorithm, it's exactly the same as my algo, but
+In terms of algorithm, it'sBad exactly the same as my algo, but
 they have more logic, more work to handle, so there will be more case.
 However, the algorithm is unchanged. </br>